tripclaw/Blender_JAMTools_Export/README.md

  ![Usage](demo/jam_export_tools_1.gif)

 - Export instantly, no thinking needed!
 Just set up your exports once and export any time.
-Allows for rapid iterations and updates between prorams.
+Allows for rapid iterations and updates between programs.
 - Zero Out Transforms - An option for moving objects to origin position on export, so you can keep your objects arranged anywhere.
 - Never have to worry about selecting the right collection, path or filename again, with easy 1-click exports.
 - Presets can be applied, but the default (None) works well for props/environment art.